DataFire/Integrations/integrations/generated/google_appengine/README.md

   * maxConcurrentRequests `integer`: Number of concurrent requests an automatic scaling instance can accept before the scheduler spawns a new instance.Defaults to a runtime-specific value.
   * maxIdleInstances `integer`: Maximum number of idle instances that should be maintained for this version.
   * maxPendingLatency `string`: Maximum amount of time that a request should wait in the pending queue before starting a new instance to handle it.
-  * maxTotalInstances `integer`: Maximum number of instances that should be started to handle requests.
+  * maxTotalInstances `integer`: Maximum number of instances that should be started to handle requests for this version.
   * minIdleInstances `integer`: Minimum number of idle instances that should be maintained for this version.
 Only applicable for the default version of a service.
   * minPendingLatency `string`: Minimum amount of time a request should wait in the pending queue before starting a new instance to handle it.
-  * minTotalInstances `integer`: Minimum number of instances that should be maintained for this version.
+  * minTotalInstances `integer`: Minimum number of running instances that should be maintained for this version.
   * networkUtilization [NetworkUtilization](#networkutilization)
   * requestUtilization [RequestUtilization](#requestutilization)
   * standardSchedulerSettings [StandardSchedulerSettings](#standardschedulersettings)